Neonpk/hookevent_lib/README.md

 ## Installation & usage

-Install the Rust language using the official language or another method.
+Install the Rust language using the official page or another method.
 [https://www.rust-lang.org/learn/get-started]

 Next, create a test project using the ```cargo``` utility